2012 Stanley Cup Final: Los Angeles Kings

 The Kings started the regular season at 13–12–4 before firing head coach Terry Murray on December 12, 2011.
 John Stevens served as interim coach before the team hired Darryl Sutter on December 20.
 Under Sutter, the Kings finished the season at 95 points.
 The Kings lost their final two regular season games to fall from first place in the Pacific Division (and the #3 seed in the West) to third place in the division and eighth in the conference.
-The Kings won only 40 out 82 games, and with 95 points became first losing record team to finish the season with more than 90 points.
+The Kings won only 40 out 82 games, and with 95 points became the first losing record team to finish the season with more than 90 points.

-The Kings then went on to become the second team to eliminate the first, second and thirds seeds from the playoffs in the same postseason (and the first team to do so in that order), after the 2003–04 Calgary Flames, also coached by Darryl Sutter, eliminating the Vancouver Canucks in five games, the St. Louis Blues in four games, and the Phoenix Coyotes in five games.
+The Kings then went on to become the second team to eliminate the first, second and third seeds from the playoffs in the same postseason (and the first team to do so in that order), after the 2003–04 Calgary Flames, also coached by Darryl Sutter, eliminating the back-to-back Presidents' Trophy-winning Vancouver Canucks in five games, the second-seeded St. Louis Blues in a four game sweep, and the third-seeded Phoenix Coyotes in five games.
 In addition, the Kings went a perfect 8–0 on the road in these playoff games and the first team to go undefeated while en route to the Final.